-The Group is developing a comprehensive ESG strategy and will start reporting on its contribution to the improvement of the environment, global climate, human rights and social development.
+The Group will continue enhancing its Sustainability strategy and will continue reporting on its contribution to the improvement of the environment, global climate, human rights and social development.

-COVID-19 pandemic might continue affecting the business of the Group in the following years.
+COVID-19 pandemic, the war in Ukraine and sanctions against Russia are three major global events that might continue affecting the business of the Group in the following years.
 The Group will continue to follow closely the developments, anticipate possible risks and have mitigating solutions available.
 Some of the impacts of the pandemic may potentially present a business opportunity for the Group, such as greater demand for telecommunication services, telecommuting, telelearning, next generation of fixed and mobile access and rapidly increased digitalisation of operations by businesses.
 The Group will be prepared to exploit the possibly emerging new opportunities.